Peer and Family Support Services

 DDA provides several support groups for people with co-occurring mental health experiences and substance use/addiction issues.
 Please visit the website for a current list of available meetings, online and in-person: DDA Meetings

-DDA also provides private online groups specifically for veterans: DDA Veterans Page
+DDA also provides private groups specifically for veterans, women, LGBTQIA+.

-MHAAO provides peer support to adults struggling with their mental health or who have a dual diagnosis of addiction/substance use and mental health or those that are at risk of developing substance use issues.
+MHAAO provides peer support to adults experiencing mental health or substance use challenges.
 Peers assist individuals in accessing community support resources and developing a network of support within their community.
 Peers provide navigation assistance within other systems such as treatment, corrections, child welfare, hospitals, and linkages to physical health resources.
-MHAAO also has peers who specialize in working with adults over the age of 55; survivors of a recent drug overdose; and a team of peers that work with our Mobile Crisis Response Team.
+MHAAO also has peers who specialize in working with adults over the age of 55; survivors of a recent drug overdose; and a team of peers that work with our Mobile Crisis Response Team and Walk-in Clinic.
 Referrals can come from anybody, including self-referral.
-Referrals can be made here: MHAAO Referral Form

 OFSN provides one-on-one support to family members/caregivers raising a child receiving mental health services.
 Supports are provided to families receiving Wraparound through Clackamas Behavioral Health Division.